 Meeting projected growth in electricity demand and climate goals will require building new electricity generators.
 The grid connection process is seen as a key constraint on this development.
 We collect new data on grid connection costs for PJM, the largest regional grid operator in the United States.
 We geographically match these costs to transmission spending to study their determinants.
-Using regression analysis, we find that these costs, and especially the network upgrade portion, are difficult to predict: generators with similar characteristics can have very different costs.
+Using regression analysis, we find that grid connection costs, and especially the network upgrade portion of these costs, are difficult to predict: generators with similar characteristics can have very different costs.
 We also find that planned generators with high network upgrade costs are much more likely to be canceled.
 Finally, prior transmission spending by the grid operator is associated with lower network upgrade costs for connecting generators.
 These findings emphasize the critical role of transmission capacity in expanding electricity generation capacity.

-After two decades of less than 1 percent annual growth in electricity demand, the US Federal
+After two decades of less than one percent annual growth in electricity demand, the US Federal

-Energy Regulatory Commission predicts growth of 3 percent per year for 2025-2029 (1).
-This dramatic increase is driven by data centers, manufacturing, buildings, and vehicles.
+Energy Regulatory Commission predicts growth of three percent per year for 2025-2029 (1).
+This dramatic increase is driven by increased electricity demand from data centers, as well as manufacturing, buildings, and vehicles.
 Solar and wind accounted for most new generation capacity in recent years (2-4), raising the possibility that this increased demand can be met without sacrificing climate goals.

-Yet, concern is growing that barriers to building new generators will prevent timely investment to meet this demand.
-Connecting to the electric grid, obtaining the necessary permits, and securing local support are all challenges that can result in project cancellation (5, 6).
-The North American Electric Reliability Corporation concluded in 2024 that more than half of North America was at risk of electricity shortfalls in the next 10 years (7), and grid operators are asking coal plants to postpone planned retirements (8, 9).
+Yet, there is growing concern that barriers to building new generators will prevent timely investment to meet this demand.
+Connecting to the electric grid, obtaining the necessary permits, and securing local support are all challenges that can result in the cancellation of planned projects (5,6).
+The North American Electric Reliability Corporation concluded in 2024 that more than half of North America was at risk of electricity shortfalls in the next ten years (7), and grid operators are asking coal plants to postpone planned retirements (8,9).

-We study how the costs of grid connection impede investment in generation capacity.
-New utility-scale generators must connect before they begin operation, which requires waiting in a queue for a series of engineering studies to determine the interconnection cost.
-This cost consists of two components: the point of interconnection (POI) cost, which is the cost of attaching the generator to the grid, and the network upgrade cost, which is the cost of upgrading the network to accommodate its production.
-In most of the country, connecting generators are responsible for both types of costs (10).
+This paper studies how the costs of grid connection impede investment in electricity generation capacity.
+New utility-scale generators must connect to the transmission grid before they begin operation.
+This process requires waiting in a queue for a series of engineering studies to determine the cost to connect, i.e., the interconnection cost.
+This cost consists of two components: the point-of-interconnection (POI) cost, which is the cost of attaching the generator to the grid, and the network upgrade cost, which is the cost of upgrading the transmission network to accommodate the generator's production.
+In most of the US, connecting generators are responsible for both types of costs (10).

 Industry stakeholders have criticized these network upgrade costs and their underlying funding model.
-They argue that the system places a disproportionate burden on new generation (11, 12) and that inadequate levels of centrally planned investment in transmission infrastructure result in overly high network upgrade costs.
-The debate has become more pressing in recent years due to rising interconnection costs and their correlation with project cancellation: (13) compiled the first systematic data on these costs and found that network costs have risen dramatically over the last decade, an increase driven by costs for projects that withdraw from the queue.
-This debate highlights the need for a deeper understanding of these costs, but no analysis of their determinants and relationship with transmission investment exists.
+They argue that the current system places a disproportionate burden on new generation (11, 12), and that inadequate levels of centrally planned investment in transmission infrastructure result in overly high network upgrade costs.
+The debate surrounding these costs has become more pressing in recent years due to rising interconnection costs and their correlation with project cancellation: (13) compiles the first systematic data on these costs and finds that network costs have risen dramatically over the last decade, an increase driven by costs for projects that withdraw from the queue.
+This debate highlights the need for a deeper understanding of these costs.
+Yet, there has not been an analysis of their determinants and relationship with transmission investment.